What is the "Avoiding Plagiarism" Course?

 A number of JHU schools and programs require the module for all students.
 Many faculty choose to assign the Avoiding Plagiarism course if their students haven't completed it.
-If you find out that your students don't have an Avoiding Plagiarism Certificate, you can assign the course by sending your students to the Avoiding Plagiarism page and directing them to enroll and complete the course.
+If you find out that your students don't have an Avoiding Plagiarism Certificate, you can assign the course by sending them the enrollment instructions and directing them to complete the course.

 Teaching Students to Avoid Plagiarism

 To learn more about the plagiarism module, view (or download) this presentation on the creation and purpose of the course:

 Is the Course Enough to Stop Plagiarism in My Classroom?